-- A) To attend at least one meeting of each of the four Greek Councils (Inter-fraternity Council, National Pan-Hellenic Council, Collegiate Pan-Hellenic Council, United Fraternity Sorority Council) each month and one Inter-Greek Council. - B) To provide an agenda to the Inter-fraternity Council, National Pan-Hellenic Council, Collegiate Pan-Hellenic Council, United Fraternity Sorority Council and Inter-Greek Council executives each week and keep them informed on current Legislative Council issues. - C) To report, when necessary, to the Greek Community any issues or concerns of Legislative Council regarding the Greek Community. - D) To report at a minimum of two (2) Legislative Council meetings each quarter regarding issues and events occurring within the Greek Community. - E) To present a calendar of Greek events occurring each quarter, to be presented at the first of the required Legislative Council meetings at which a report is given.
+- A) To attend at least one meeting of each of the four Greek Councils (Inter-fraternity Council, National Pan-Hellenic Council, Collegiate Pan-Hellenic Council, United Fraternity Sorority Council) each month and one Inter-Greek Council. - B) The Fraternity Liaison must attend one 91) Fraternity meeting a week and the Sorority Liaison must attend one (1) Sorority meeting a week. - C) To provide an agenda to the Inter-fraternity Council, National Pan-Hellenic Council, Collegiate Pan-Hellenic Council, United Fraternity Sorority Council and Inter-Greek Council executives each week and keep them informed on current Legislative Council issues. - D) To report, when necessary, to the Greek Community on any issues or concerns of Legislative Council regarding the Greek Community. - E) To report at a minimum of two (2) Legislative Council meetings each quarter regarding issues and events occurring within the Fraternity Community presented by the Fraternity Liaison and the Sorority Community presented by the Sorority Liaison. - F) To present a calendar of Fraternity events presented by the Fraternity Liaison and the Sorority events presented by the Sorority Liaison that are occurring each quarter.
+These are to be presented at the first of the required Legislative Council meetings at which a report is given.